circleofwilliams/Udacity_image-filter/README.md

 This repository contains the codes that implements the required tasks in the third section of the udagram project (The Image Filtering Microservice), i have implemented the endpoint that is served when a request with the the desired image is used as a query value with the image_query key i.e ?image_url={{url}}

-this is the endpoint url gotten after deploying on EBS: [endpoint_url][Udacity-image-filter-dev22.us-east-1.elasticbeanstalk.com]
+this is the endpoint url gotten after deploying on EBS: (endpoint_url)[Udacity-image-filter-dev22.us-east-1.elasticbeanstalk.com]
-[def]: Udacity-image-filter-dev22.us-east-1.elasticbeanstalk.com